4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Partial Dentures

-Also known as partials, partial dentures are an ideal solution if you’re missing just a few teeth but still have some healthy natural teeth remaining.
-A partial denture consists of replacement teeth attached to a gum-colored base, which is held in place by a metal or flexible plastic framework that clips onto your natural teeth.
+Also known as partials, partial dentures are great if you’re missing just a few teeth but still have some healthy natural teeth remaining.
+A partial denture consists of replacement teeth attached to a gum-colored base.
+The metal or flexible plastic framework clips onto your natural teeth.

 Partial dentures fill in the spaces left by missing teeth, helping to complete your smile and improve your ability to chew.
 They also provide support to your remaining natural teeth, preventing them from shifting out of place over time.